 COMPUTER ASSISTED INSTRUCTION COURSE: This is a computer-assisted-instruction course.
-All tests and quizzes will be taken over the Internet; some assignments must be completed outside of the lab classrooms.
+All tests and quizzes will be taken over the internet using eGrade; some assignments must be completed outside of the lab classrooms.
 If you do not have internet access at home, then you will have to arrange time in your schedule to work at any of the computer labs on campus.
-(Campus lab information available at www.acns.fsu.edu/labs/) (You should have more than one browser installed on your computer.
+(Campus lab information available at http://its.fsu.edu/service-catalog/end-point-computing/computer-lab) (You should have more than one browser installed on your computer.
 If you encounter poor performance with one, try another.
-Netscape, IE, Mozilla, etc.)
+Firefox is recommended.)